 Yoga suits you who is suffering from stressrelated issues, physically and/or mentally or you, who is just curious and want to find out more about yoga and meditation.
 You are so welcome to join and give yourself and your body some time and space.
 For questions or more information contact: firstname.lastname@example.org or dial + 46 480-44 64 85.

 7 am is a project for you who wants to cease the day, increase your energy level and shape up.
 We´ll meet at Falken 7 o´clock every Tuesday and Thursday morning during five weeks.
 From Falken we jog to a place nearby where we´ll do a high intensive intervall training together.
 We finish the workout at Falken with some relaxation indoors.
 We do the workout outdoors no matter the weather.

 The project starts Tuesday 31.03.20 at 7-8 o´clock.
 To participate, you must be able to take part every time.
 Send an email to email@example.com to sign up.
 The project is free of charge.
 Last day to apply for the project is Thursday 26 of March.
 You´re so welcome to join!

 Relax your mind - Lunch retreat with the Student Welfare Office every Wednesday in Växjö

-On January 16, we start Relax your mind/Vila huvudet for this semester.
-Offer you 30 minutes of mindfulness meditation.
-Letting your shoulders down, relaxing your mind.
+On January 15 we start Relax your mind/Vila huvudet for this semester.
+We offer you 30 minutes of mindfulness meditation.
+To let your shoulders down, relaxing your mind.
 As usual we start at 12.30.
 We are often an international group and when it is called for we breathe in English :).